Sheisgoodness/MealPalV2/README.md

 - Diet Options : [Joyfuol] Included more diets options to the dietary options.
 This will enable 70% of individuals to benefit from the app.

 - Meal list : [Joyfuol] Updated the recommended meal plans by adding different types of cuisines which includes African dishes, Chinese dishes and Mexican dishes.

 - Meal Details : [Joyfuol] Created meal details page which displays details about the meal starting from ingredients, nutritional values and video tutorial on how to make it.

 - Search Bar : [Joyfuol] Added a search bar option to the recommended meals which enables easy search instead of scrolling through a long search.

 - FAQ : [Joyfuol] FAQ serve as an app guide.
 I created a FAQ page to solve any problem users might encounter while navigating through the app.

 - Bookmark : [Joyfuol] Created bookmark option for users to save favorite meals and learn how to prepare them.

   - Meal Plan Points: [sarahlutaaya256] developed the functionality related to meal plan points, including tracking user activities and assigning points accordingly.

   - Referral Link, Copy Link and Share Button: [Eucharian8] made the referral link redirect the new user to the signup page.
 Improved the UI of the referral link copy button and added a share button.

-  # Features

-  - Referral System
-    Users can generate unique referral links.
-    Points are awarded to users when someone signs up using their referral link.
-    Detailed analytics and reporting on referral activities.
-  - Point System
-    Points are awarded for various in-app actions such as completing tasks, reaching milestones, and engaging with content.
-    Points can be redeemed for rewards or used to unlock premium features.
-  - Meal Plan Points
-    Users earn points for following the meal plan provided by the app.
-    Points are awarded based on adherence to the plan, healthy eating choices, and consistency.
-  - Create Meal Plan
-    Enhance the ability for users to create customized meal plans based on dietary preferences, health goals, and calorie requirements.

   # Installation